Allunatik/Tsukihime-Trial-Edition-1999-EN-TL/README.md

 ### Running the game

 Add [ONScripter-EN](https://github.com/Galladite27/ONScripter-EN) to your [PATH](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)) enviroment variable

--Start > Advanced system settings > enviroment variables > path > edit > new > "%USERPROFILE%\AppData\Local\onscripter-en"> Ok
+-Place the file(s) in a folder in %USERPROFILE%\AppData\Local\ called "onscripter-en" -Start > Advanced system settings > enviroment variables > path > edit > new > "%USERPROFILE%\AppData\Local\onscripter-en"> Ok

 To run the game, execute the following command in the terminal